 Are cosmetics tested on animals?
 No!

 In the European Union, testing cosmetics on animals has been fully banned since 2013.
-Cosmetics Europe, the European trade association for the cosmetics and personal care industry, strongly supports the animal testing ban.
+Over the last 30 years, long before a ban was in place, the cosmetics and personal care industry has invested in research and development to pioneer alternatives to animal testing tools to assess the safety of cosmetics ingredients and products.

 What about allergens in cosmetics?

 Many substances, natural or man-made, have the potential to cause an allergic reaction.
 An allergic reaction occurs when a person’s immune system reacts to substances that are harmless to most people.
 A substance that causes an allergic reaction is called an allergen.
+Cosmetics and personal care products may contain ingredients that can be allergenic for some people.
+This does not mean that the product is not safe for others to use.

 What makes sunscreen work?

 Two main types of UV rays from the sun damage our skin: UVA and UVB.
 They contribute to skin ageing and cause sunburn.
 Enough skin damage built up over time can lead to skin cancer.
 Therefore, it is important to protect yourself against both types of UV rays.
+You can protect your skin from the sun by staying in the shade, covering your skin with clothing and using sunscreen products.
+Essential sunscreen ingredients called UV filters help reduce the UV rays reaching the skin.

 Why do cosmetics need preservatives?